-At lunch or supper, a child may decline two food components of the four offered through at least five food items.
-Within each component a sponsor may offer different choices proving more combinations for the child to select from.
+At lunch or supper, a child must take at least three food components so when five food items are offered a child may decline up to two food items.
+Within each component a sponsor may offer different items providing more choices for the child to select from and to decline more than two food items.
 However, a child must take at least three of the four food components for it to be a reimbursable meal, not just three different food items.
-For example, if a child selected chicken nuggets and yogurt (two food items in the meat/meat alternate food component) and rice (one item in the bread/bread alternate food component) the meal would not be reimbursable.
+For example, if chicken nuggets, yogurt, green beans, broccoli, rice, and milk are offered at lunch and a child selects chicken nuggets, yogurt (two food items in the meat/meat alternate food component) and rice (one item in the bread/bread alternate food component) the meal would not be reimbursable.
 It is the sponsor's responsibility to ensure that children understand which foods they may decline under OVS.
-This can be done through signage and instructions to students.
+This can be done through signage and instructions to children.